-.
-The volume counter

-8. Trigger the gun into a graduated cylinder.
-Dispense a minimum of 500cc of material.
+- 7. Press the Reset key will reset to 0. - .
+The volume counter - 8.
+Trigger the gun into a graduated cylinder.
+Dispense a minimum of 500cc of material. - 9.
+The volume that the unit measured displays on the screen. - 10.

-will reset to 0.

-- 9. The volume that the unit measured displays on the screen. - 10.
 Compare the amount on the screen to the amount in the graduated cylinder.